brooklynrail/brooklynrail-platform/content/people/corey-keller.md

 first_name: "Corey "
 last_name: Keller
 pronouns: She/Her
-short_bio: "Author **Corey Keller** is Curator of Photography at the San Francisco Museum of Modern Art.
-Keller has previously served as Curatorial Assistant in the Department of Photography at MoMA, New York, where she organized the exhibition _Object & Abstraction: Contemporary Photographs_.
-She also served as Senior Curatorial Assistant at the Whitney Museum of American Art, New York where she organized _Ralph Gibson_ and assisted on exhibitions such as _Florine Stettheimer: Manhattan Fantastica_ and _Nan Goldin: I’ll be Your Mirror_.
-Keller organized the landmark retrospective _Francesca Woodman_ at SFMOMA in 2011, which travelled to the Guggenheim Museum in New York in 2012. "
+short_bio: "Independent curator and historian of photography **Corey Keller** is based in Oakland, California.
+She recently stepped down as curator of photography and acting head of the Photography Department at SFMOMA, where she was a member of the curatorial team from 2003 to 2021.
+Her critically acclaimed exhibitions include _Dawoud Bey: An American Project_ (2020, co-organized with the Whitney Museum of American Art), _Signs and Wonders: The Photographs of John Beasley Greene_ (2019), _About Time: Photography in a Moment of Change_ (2016), _Francesca Woodman_ (2011), and _Brought to Light:
+  Photography and the Invisible, 1840-1900_.
+She is currently at work on a book about Anna Atkins and teaching at the California College of the Arts."
 portraits:
   - media: 2021/12/corey-keller
 ---